MrAlias/otel-schema/OTEP.md

 How should the SDK be configured when both no-code configuration (either environment variable or file config) and programmatic configuration are present?
 NOTE: this question exists today with only the environment variable interface available.

 * Solution 1: Make it clear that interpretation of the environment shouldn’t be built into components.
 Instead, SDKs should have a component that explicitly interprets the environment and returns a configured instance of the SDK.
 This is how the java SDK works today and it nicely separates concerns.

-### How to handle deprecation/breaking changes to the config?

-How will breaking changes to the configuration be handled?
-What will the migration look like for users?
-Can it be consistent across implementations?

-* Solution 1: Major scheme version should be bumped for any backward incompatible changes.
-Implementations must be aware of the current version they support.

 ## Future possibilities